 All electrical outlets are designed in different ways based on their function and application.
 If you are looking to replace your old receptacle outlets, it is important to understand which outlet you will need.
 While there are many design functions of electrical outlets, in this blog we will be discussing the benefits of tamper resistant receptacles, usually labeled TRR or TR.

 GFCI outlets, or ground fault circuit interrupters are electrical outlets that are used in damp or wet areas.
 This accounts for restrooms, outdoor pool areas, commercial or residential kitchens, garages, decks, porches, crawl spaces, restaurants, laundry areas and much more.

 The basic function of a GFCI outlet is to provide protection from electrical shock hazards and injuries that can be caused from power surges, outages, and storms.
 If an outlet discovers that an electrical current has been interrupted, the GFCI outlet will trip the circuit.

 If you have decided to replace your old electrical outlets with new electrical receptacles, then you may be wondering which one to choose.
 All electrical outlets can come in many ways:

 What are some benefits of tamper resistant GFCI Outlets?

 Tamper resistant receptacles, commonly known as TRR, can help protect from electrical shock, injury, or even death.
-They were originally constructed to create a permanent solution to children tampering with the outlets.
-Which GFCI Do I Use and Where?
+They were originally constructed to create a permanent solution for children who tamper with outlets.

 What are some safeguards that you look for in an electrical outlet?